Elena Gibson: Career

-In 2006, she founded London's Pole Dancing School and in 2017 she founded The London Studios in Italy (Milan) where she currently teaches.
+In 2006, she founded London's Pole Dancing School and in 2017 she founded The London Studios in Italy (Milan) and currently operates Firebird Studio in Barcelona.
 Her teaching has received widespread recognition.
 She was the UK's first Level 3 Pole Dancing Instructor (appointed by Pole Dance Community) and in 2012 the International Pole Dance Fitness Association (IPDFA) named her Pole Dance Instructor of the Year.
 She has also appeared as a judge at numerous pole dance competitions across the world.

 Since 2006 she has also been a leading advocate in the development of pole dancing as an art form and as a sport, representing the UK on the IPF and working as a board member and European representative on the IPFF.
 She is also a board member of Equity's Pole Dance Working Party and their Choreographer's Committee.